teamfaraday/teamfaraday.github.io/content/aboutus/ishan.md

 Ishan Arya
 ---
-_Mentor_
+_Coach_

 Ishan Arya is a computer science major at the Georgia Institute of Technology.
-His role at the club is to help program the robot and manipulate the necessary software components.
+His role at the club is to help program the robot and manipulate the necessary software components, as well as provide support to other programmers in the team.